ceblfe/Visualization_Tableau_KC/README.md

 ## 1. data/

-This file contains all the data to draw all the graphs and dashboard of the practice.
+This file contains all data to draw all the graphs and dashboard of the practice.

 The data files are:
   1. CriptoMarket.xls